mbcraft/piol/docs/files/Dir.php.txt

          *
          * Checks if this directory has exactly only one subdirectory (and no files).
          *
-         * @return boolean true if this folder contains exactly one file and nothing else, false otherwise.
+         * @return boolean true if this folder contains exactly one folder and nothing else, false otherwise.
          *
          * @api
          */